6 Easy Yoga Poses To Help Balance Your Chakras

 For the crown chakra:

 This is the last chakra, located atop the forehead.
 This last chakra unites you with the universe and one with the divine and your higher self.
-Its color is violet.
-This chakra when aligned helps you reach your spiritual development and full potential and growth.
+When aligned, this chakra helps you reach your spiritual development and full potential and growth.
 This chakra affects the pineal gland, which regulates sleep and when misaligned can cause headaches.
-Melatonin production happens in the pineal gland, so perfecting this pose will help you maintain good sleep and overall good health.
-When this chakra is out of balance, it causes inability to learn and affects spirituality as well as mindfulness.
+When this chakra is out of balance, it can also affect spirituality as well as mindfulness.

 The yoga pose: meditation